petedigipulse/phase-0-handbook/student-resources.md

 To access any of the content below, we will have to add you to the google specific group and/or set you up with a .ac.nz email address.

 ## The Student Drive
-[Studnet Drive.](https://drive.google.com/open?id=0B5aB0OHeInzgeWZoQm9VaWJQeWc&authuser=0)Once you have been granted access, choose to "add it to your drive" and bookmark it for easy access.
+[Student Drive.](https://drive.google.com/open?id=0B5aB0OHeInzgeWZoQm9VaWJQeWc&authuser=0)Once you have been granted access, choose to "add it to your drive" and bookmark it for easy access.

 ## Rubyists
 if you want a head start, start reading